Call Us for a Free Consultation

 Las Vegas Attorney for Substantial Bodily Harm DUI

-If you were charged with a felony DUI involving death or substantial bodily harm, contact an experienced DUI attorney at Gallo Law Office.
+If you were charged with a felony DUI involving death or substantial bodily harm, contact an experienced DUI attorney at Gallo Criminal Defense Las Vegas.
 James C. Gallo is experienced representing clients charged with serious felony offenses throughout Clark County, including those in Las Vegas, North Las Vegas, and Henderson.
 Call (702) 385-3131 today for a free consultation.

 Any DUI charge with substantial bodily harm is serious, even if the person accused has no prior record.
 From the DMV administrative hearing, arraignment, motion hearings through trial, James C. Gallo can protect your rights at every stage of the case.
 Let him put his experience to work for you to fight the case involving a DUI breath test, blood test, or refusal to submit to testing.